naomirehman1008/portfolio/README.md

 # Naomi Rehman's Portfolio
 Welcome to my portfolio!
-This is a collection of projects I have worked on, both academic and personal.
-Please let me know if you have any questions, I love talking about my projects!
+This is a collection of projects I have worked on recently.
+I also have a private repository of my favorite academic projects, please email me at naomiarehman@gmail.com if you would like to see it.

-# a note on academic/collaborative projects
-Please do not distribute this repository or any of the projects, as some are from my coursework and contain code provided by the university that is not mine.
-I specify which files were written by me in the READMEs.
-For projects that were collaborative, I have removed the code that is not mine.
-Please let me know if you have questions or would like a demo.
+#### Automatic Person Counter
+I created this while working with PinpointAVL.
+It uses C, C++, and two VL53L1X sensors to detect boardings and deboardings on buses.

+#### Hardware Edge Detector
+I created this project for CruzHacks 2024.
+It uses python and SystemVerilog to perform edge detection on an FPGA.

+#### Single Cycle 16 bit CPU
+This is a simple Verilog implementation of a single cycle CPU.